dataforseo/JavaClient/api/OnPageApi.md

-By calling this endpoint you will receive information about the OnPage API tasks that returned an error within the past 24 hours. for more info please visit &#39;https://docs.dataforseo.com/v3/on_page/errors/?bash&#39;
+By calling this endpoint you will receive information about the OnPage API tasks that returned an error within the past 7 days. for more info please visit &#39;https://docs.dataforseo.com/v3/on_page/errors/?bash&#39;

 ### Example
 ```java